 It’s no secret that the toxins in alcohol have an effect on your liver, heart and skin.
 But what does alcohol do to your hair?
 To avoid the repercussions of consuming alcohol, it’s best to drink responsibly and stay within the guidelines set out by the National Institute on Alcohol Abuse and Alcoholism.
 It suggests men consume no more than 4 drinks in a single day or no more than 14 drinks per week.
 For women, this limit is lower, at no more than 3 drinks in a single day or 7 drinks per week.

-Does drinking cause hair loss?
-Binge drinking in particular can lead to hair loss because of the effects of this behavior on the body.
+Binge drinking can cause hair loss because of the effects of this behavior on the body.
 Binge drinking frequently results in severe dehydration, which can cause your hair follicles to dry out.
 Eventually, this causes your hair to thin because the roots have insufficient support.

 How the Effects of Alcoholism Can Cause Hair Loss

 Can alcohol cause hair loss?
-Unfortunately, yes, the stress alcoholism puts on your body can cause hair loss.
-Nutritional imbalances and dehydration can cause damage to your hair follicles, to the point that they can no longer support the root of your hair.
-Over time, this leads to hair thinning and in extreme cases, hair loss.
+Effects of excessive drinking such as dehydration and its resulting nutritional imbalances can cause damage to your hair follicles to the point that they can no longer support the root of your hair.
+Over time, this leads to hair thinning and, in extreme cases, hair loss.

-Studies show that chronic alcohol abuse is a risk factor for malnutrition.
+Studies show chronic alcohol abuse is a risk factor for malnutrition.
 Those abusing alcohol may be drinking instead of eating meals and, as a result, lack the nutritional intake necessary to support their body’s proper function.
-Deficiencies in folic acid, Vitamin B-12 and zinc are common among heavy drinkers and are also deficiencies associated with hair loss.
+Deficiencies in folic acid, vitamin B12 and zinc are common among heavy drinkers and are deficiencies associated with hair loss.

 There’s also a link between stress and alcohol abuse, which is another potential contributing factor to hair loss among alcoholics.
 Whether people abuse alcohol because of stress or experience stress as a result of their drinking patterns, the effect on hair loss is the same.
 A study from Harvard University determined that stress has biological effects, including the impairment of hair follicle stem cells.
 Eventually, the impairment of the follicles results in hair loss.